goda-zu/technical_task_qa_android/README.md

 ##

 Now it’s your turn.
-You need to verify if we can move these two tickets to the Done column on our Jira board.
+You need to verify if we can move these two user stories to the Done column on our Jira board.
-We expect that if you will find any bugs, they will be reported in clear form
+We expect that if you find any bugs, they will be reported in clear form

 ---

-## Automated part
+## Automatomation

-In this part, we are expected that you will automate at least one scenario from User stories in the Manual part
+In this part, automate at least one scenario from User stories in the Manual part
 Recommendation: take the User story 1 and scenario 3

 If you will cover more than 1 Scenario it will be a bonus